All characters you can unlock in Genshin Impact

 Explosive Puppet

-Taunts enemies drawing them to it before exploding and inflicting Pyro DMG.
+Taunts enemies drawing them toward itself before exploding and inflicting Pyro DMG.

 Elemental Burst